-Once the common task flows and business process framework are identified for a specific health insurance or purchaser system, functional requirements need to be developed.
+Once the business process framework, business processes, and activity task flows are identified for a specific health insurance or purchaser system, functional requirements need to be developed.
 Functional requirements are the statements that describe what an information system needs to do to support the activities within the medical audit system.
-Functional requirements generally precede technical architecture ("how" the systems undertake activities).
-The following Table illustrates examples of system requirements.
-This functional requirements can be modified as per task flow in their respective countries.
+Functional requirements generally precede technical specifications ("how" the systems undertake activities).
+The following Table 14 illustrates examples of system functional requirements.
+These functional requirements can be modified as needed to support country specific business process task flows.